xsoldiercloud/POE2-Loot-Filter-Custom-Sounds/README.md

 ## Disclaimer
 This tool is provided as-is without warranty.
 Use at your own risk.
 It is not affiliated with or endorsed by Grinding Gear Games or Neversink.

+**Note:** Users must provide their own `.ogg` sound files for use with this tool.